National Provision of Asbestos Medicals to Keep Your Workers Safe

 Legislative Requirements

-After the initial monitoring has taken place, monitoring should be subsequently carried out on an annual basis.
-It is also a requirement that workers undergo an exit medical when they finish working in this environment.
+After the initial monitoring, period ic medicals should be carried out annually.
+Workers are also required to undergo an exit medical when they finish working in this environment.

 Health monitoring records are kept for 40 years.